Collaboration. Creation. Inspiration.

 Diaz-Matos launched Bonfire Collective as a way to bring all her favorite creative forces under one roof.
 Some have a background in running a music label, others come from the music-making side of the table.
 But one thing they all have in common is a passion for collaboration and connecting the right talent with a project.
 With a pool of talent, Bonfire Collective is able to provide full service music supervision for a multitude of industries.

 Sarah Bromberg, has always been a champion for the artist.
 She started as the general manager of the independent labels Defend Music & God Within Recordings and witnessed first-hand the trials and tribulations of a small label struggling in a world of declining CD sales and illegal digital downloads.
 When she noticed that the one bright spot was in licensing, Sarah made the leap over to music supervision.
 She started as Associate Director of music and talent at Creative License where she worked on Walmart, Subaru, Budweiser and handled several Super Bowl commercials.
-This lead to work in TV and film, including the second season of NBC's Smash, Pitch Perfect 2, The Inevitable Defeat of Mister and Pete, The Affair and more.
+This lead to work in TV and film, including the second season of NBC's Smash, Pitch Perfect 2, Youth in Oregon, The Affair, The Get Down and more.

 Ask Brooklyn based composer and producer, Eric Stamile, how he’d best describe his 20 year career in music and his response would be “Controlled Chaos.”
 How else would you describe going from producing singles for artists such as Janet Jackson and Cee-lo to scoring ads for brands like Nike, Droid, Target and Vice?
 “You can’t really connect the dots like you would in a traditional career path”, he explained.
 “I work with artists, producers and and creative directors so it’s something new every time.
 It keeps things fresh.”
 As a self described “obsessive” over his music, Eric has been known to spend countless hours perfecting a mix.
 “I won’t let a track out the door if I don’t think the mix is working.”
 When not involved in a branding project, Eric is one half of indie band, Le Blonde.
 He recently completed the score to the feature documentary, House of Z, chronicling the career of fashion designer Zac Posen which premiered at the Tribeca Film Festival in April 2017.